ContextLab/leetcode-solutions/README.md

 # Other stuff

 The [table](https://github.com/ContextLab/leetcode-solutions#problems-weve-attempted-thus-far) listing each day's problems and links to our solutions *should* be updated automatically via [this action](https://github.com/ContextLab/leetcode-solutions/actions/workflows/update_readme.yml) (run each day at 00:01 UTC, which is 1 minute after the daily problems are released).
 Sometimes it's a little late.
-Consider making a cup of tea (🍵) or having a nice snack (🍨) and returning in a few minutes!
-Bonus: you get a drink and a snack while you're working on the problem!

 # Question?
 Comments?
 Concerns?